bmoredrew/mailcheck-wordpress-plugin/readme.md

 Copyright (c) 2012 [Drew Poland](http://www.baltimoredrew.com)

-Licensed under the GPL License.
+Licensed under the GPL2 License.
+See wp-mailcheck.php for more details.